 The story of America is intertwined with the stories of countless immigrants.
 “America is open to receive not only the opulent and respectable stranger, but the oppressed and persecuted of all nations and religions,” George Washington told newly arrived Irishmen in 1783.
 Immigration reflects our faith in the American ideal.
 Immigrants represent who we are.
 Unless you’re Native American, you’re an immigrant.

 Immigrants and their children are a huge economic driving force.
 They built many of the cutting-edge companies that transform our lives, employ thousands of U.S. workers and make Americans proud.
-55% of America’s billion- dollar startups have an immigrant founder.
+Did you know that 55% of America’s billion- dollar startups have an immigrant founder?
 The current CEOs of Microsoft, Google, Tesla, Uber, and Oracle were all born overseas.
 Steve Jobs, the founder of Apple, America’s largest company, was the son of a Syrian immigrant.
-Amazon’s Jeff Bezos was raised by an immigrant father.
+Amazon’s Jeff Bezos was raised by an immigrant father from Cuba.
 Immigrants comprise 40% of U.S. science Nobel prizes since 2000 and make up around 25% of all U.S. science and technology workers.
 In sports, immigrants are America’s star athletes.
 In the NBA, about 20% of players were born outside the United States.
 In baseball, that number is close to 30%.

 Let’s ask ourselves: Do we really want to stop America from being a hub for leadership, innovation and entrepreneurship in so many different fields and industries?